Sichuan Chengdu No.7 High School

-Sichuan Chengdu No.7 High School (四川省成都市第七中学), with another name as Chengdu High School (成都中学), is a public high school in Wuhou, Chengdu, Sichuan, China.
+Sichuan Chengdu No.7 High School (四川省成都市第七中学), also known as Chengdu High School (成都中学), is a public high school in Wuhou, Chengdu, Sichuan, China.

 Established in 1905, the school was formerly known as Chengdu County Middle School before 1952.
 It is one of the first key high schools designated by Ministry of Education of China.
 Considered to be the top high school in Sichuan Province and Western China, Chengdu No.7 High school is well known across China for its high-quality education and excellent academic performance in science and mathematics.
 It is one of the four "National Model High schools" in China.
 Most of the students in Chengdu No.7 High School are admitted in the top universities in China and prestigious universities in the world every year.

 History

 A brief history of the school follows:

 Mochi Academy (Mochi Shuyuan) was founded in the era of the Song dynasty of China.

 In 1852, Mochi Academy was split into two academies, Mochi Academy and Furong Academy (Furong Shuyuan).

-In 1905, Mochi Academy and Furong Academy merged and established Chengdu County Advanced Elementary School, a four-year school.
+The two academies then merged in 1905 and established Chengdu County Advanced Elementary School, a four-year school.